ys-zhang/obsidian-vault-research/Tools/UI/CSS Layout.md

 1. _Inline elements_ display one after the other, starting on the left;
 2. _Block elements_ start at the top and move down the page.

+## Normal Flow

+By default,
+- a _block level element_'s content fills the _available inline space_ of the parent element containing it and grows along the block dimension to accommodate its content.
+- The size of [inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements) is just the size of their _content_.

 # Flex Layout